 Many Americans aren’t ecstatic about their employment.
 Workplace burnout is alarmingly prevalent, and only about a third of professionals feel actively engaged at work.
-Despite remarkably low unemployment numbers, it seems that many of us are still struggling to find a great gig.
+Not to mention the current pandemic has many Americans struggling to keep their current gig or find employment at all.

 But what about the merry minority of extremely satisfied employees?
 How do people who love their jobs differ from those just collecting paychecks, and what can we learn from their examples?

 To find out, we surveyed more than 3,000 employees, including 329 who identified as “very satisfied” with their careers.
 We then compared the attitudes and experiences of the very satisfied group to those of other workers.
 Our findings suggest which workplace factors may contribute to employee satisfaction and the keys to creating a rewarding career.

 Our respondents expressed varying degrees of career satisfaction, and most were “somewhat satisfied” or “satisfied” with their current employment.
 For this project, however, we isolated the most contented employees overall: the “very satisfied” group.
 We then aggregated all other respondents into another cohort, which we termed the “average employees” contingent.
 The contrasts between these groups proved striking, touching virtually every dimension of employment experiences.

 In fact, very satisfied employees were significantly more likely to express satisfaction with every element included in our survey, ranging from the hours they worked to their opinions of bosses and colleagues.
 These findings suggest that no single aspect of work distinguishes the experiences of very satisfied employees from that of less satisfied workers.
 Additionally, they raise the questions of perception and reality: Do very satisfied employees tend to view all aspects of their job more positively, or are their jobs actually better in all these respects?